jmn8718/raspi-koma/ros/RC_CAR.md

 ## MPU

-The MPU-6050 (GY-521) is a 6-axis Motion Tracking device that combines a 3-axis gyroscope, a 3-axis accelerometer and temperture.
+The MPU-6050 (GY-521) is a 6-axis Motion Tracking device that combines a 3-axis gyroscope, a 3-axis accelerometer and temperature sensor.

 ## Motors